simeononsecurity/simeononsecurity.ch/content/articles/firewalla-home-network-security-guide/index.en.md

 **Firewalla: Is It Suitable for Home Labs and Home Use?**

 In cybersecurity for personal networks and small-scale setups, [**Firewalla**](https://firewalla.com/) has emerged as a noteworthy option.
-This article digs into the capabilities of Firewalla and explores whether it is a fitting choice for both home labs and general home use.
+This article digs into the capabilities of Firewalla and explores whether it's a fitting choice for both home labs and general home use.

 ## **Introduction**